glawrenc

 Summary:

-This 3-year SSHRC-funded project examines how educational technologies are being used in post-secondary EAP programs across North America.
+This 3-year SSHRC-funded project examined how educational technologies were being used in post-secondary EAP programs across North America.

 Summary:

-LINCDIRE (LINguistic and Cultural DIversity Reinvented - funded through a SSHRC Partnership Development Grant) is a project with partners in Canada, the USA, and France designed to formalize an international partnership focusing on enhancing linguistic and cultural awareness, and to develop an online environment to foster plurilingualism in language education practices.
-The goal of LINCDIRE is to form a partnership among institutions with expertise in different languages and cultures that can allow for the development of a plurilingual theoretical framework to guide pedagogical innovation in language teaching and learning.
+LINCDIRE (LINguistic and Cultural DIversity Reinvented), funded through a SSHRC Partnership Development Grant, was a project with partners in Canada, the USA, and France.
+The project was designed to formalize an international partnership to enhance linguistic and cultural awareness, and to develop an online environment to foster plurilingualism in language education practices.
+The goal of LINCDIRE was to develop ongoing collaboration among institutions with expertise in different language education contexts to develop a plurilingual theoretical framework to guide pedagogical innovation in language teaching and learning.
+Findings from this multi-phased collaboration continue to inform the Advancing Agency in Language Education project currently underway.